nezinikautko/nezinikautko/README.md

-currently learning java
+currently learning C

-ts gamedev as a hobby
+gamedev as a hobby rn, but i wish it was my job

 <h2 align="center">what i know</h2>
 <br/>